jluterek/awesome-ecommerce/README.md

 ## Articles

-_Specific content pieces on Composable Commerce._
+_Specific content pieces on ecommerce._

 - [What is Composable Commerce](https://www.elasticpath.com/composable-commerce) - Introduction on what composable commerce is.